oliverbuchholz/oliverbuchholz.github.io/index.md

 <li> 03/04/2024 &ndash; I have been approved as an associate member of IRIS, University of Stuttgart's <a href="https://www.iris.uni-stuttgart.de/" target="_blank">Interchange Forum for Reflecting on Intelligent Systems</a>.<br><br>
 </li>

-<li> 02/12/2024 &ndash; I am happy to be part of the <a href="https://ephil.ai/event/conference-ml-explain-yourself/" target="_blank">&ldquo;ML, Explain Yourself!&rdquo;-conference</a> in Utrecht to give a talk on why a purely objectivist perspective seems inadequate for explicating the concept of explanation &ndash; in machine learning, but also in more general contexts.<br><br>
+<li> 02/12/2024 &ndash; I am happy to be part of the <a href="https://ephil.ai/event/conference-ml-explain-yourself/" target="_blank">&ldquo;ML, Explain Yourself!&rdquo;-conference</a> in Utrecht to give a talk on why a purely objectivist perspective is inadequate for explicating the concept of explanation &ndash; in machine learning, but also in more general contexts.<br><br>
 </li>

 <li> 10/08/2023 &ndash; My joint article with Thomas Grote, &ldquo;Predicting and Explaining with Machine Learning Models: Social Science as a Touchstone&rdquo;, has been accepted for publication at <i>Studies in History and Philosophy of Science</i>.<br><br>